agarcia-oss/zero-to-hero/README.md

 ![alt text](image.png)

-## Obtaining the OSS Healh Assessmet
+## Obtaining the OSS Health Assessment

 Tanzu OSS Health Assessment can be found at the following URL: [Tanzu OSS Health Assessment](https://tanzu.vmware.com/oss-health-assessment).
 You'll need to upload the report generated from the repository (`/tmp/report.json`) there to obtain the full assessment.